Yaozhuwa/easy-typing-obsidian/README.md

 some text, [[markdown link|双向链接]]还有 `inline code`。其他文本。
 ```
 ### 1.4 User-defined Regular expression match block
-In some cases, users do not want to format a specific form of content, such as `{}` internal content or `<>` internal content. **This plug-in can enable the plug-in to not format specific forms of content by user-defined regular expressions**.
+In some cases, users do not want to format a specific form of content, such as `{}` internal content or `<>` internal content. **This plugin can enable the plugin to not format specific forms of content by user-defined regular expressions**.

 In addition, each custom regular matching block can set its left and right space policies.